danielnieto/electron-download-manager/README.md

 `progress` float.
 Represents the download progress percentage. example: `4.637489318847656`

->This feature currently exists only for single file downloads and hasn't been implemented (yet) for bulk processing.
+> This feature currently exists only for single file downloads and hasn't been implemented (yet) for bulk processing.

 ### callback(error, {url, filePath})

 Callback to be called when the download has reached a "done" state, which could mean two things either it was successful, or it failed.

-if the download was successful the callback's error will be `null`
+if the download was successful the callback's error will be `null`, otherwise it will contain the error message

-`url` returns the url of the downloaded file `filePath` location of where the file is saved
+`url` returns the url of the downloaded file<br>
+`filePath` location of where the file was saved

 ### DownloadManager.bulkDownload(options, callback(error, finished, failed))